gbug007/cpgd-website/index.md

-To keep up to date with club information, you can [sign up for our newsletter][sign-up] that goes out every Monday with the sign-up box below.
+To keep up to date with club information, you can sign up for our newsletter that goes out every Monday with the sign-up box below.

 [discord-link]: https://discord.gg/A9dB8Gq